BiagioFesta/wtransport/README.md

 * :arrows_counterclockwise: **Bidirectional communication**: WebTransport allows simultaneous data exchange between the client and server, enabling efficient back-and-forth communication without the need for multiple requests.
 * :twisted_rightwards_arrows: **Multiplexing**: With WebTransport, multiple streams can be multiplexed over a single connection, reducing overhead and improving performance.
 * :lock: **Security**: WebTransport benefits from the security features provided by the web platform, including transport encryption and same-origin policy.
+* :globe_with_meridians: **Native Browser Support**: WebTransport is natively supported in modern web browsers, ensuring seamless integration and enhanced performance for web applications.

  <p align="center">
    <a href="https://docs.rs/wtransport/latest/wtransport/">Check Library Documentation</a>